Steve Johnson Elite Softball Experience Softball Camps

 On the year, Utah State batted .309, just one point shy of tying the school record.
 The Aggies tallied 431 hits and scored 265 runs during the season.
 Off the field, nine Utah State players earned academic all-Mountain West honors, while two were named Mountain West Scholar Athletes.

-Johnson led the 2016 team to the program’s best record in 20 years.
-The Aggies finished the year with a 26-25 record, the best team record since 1996, while going 12-12 in Mountain West action.
-The Aggies’ 12 Mountain West wins are the most conference victories since the 1996 team posted a 17-15 Big West record.
+Johnson led the 2016 team to a 26-25 record, while going 12-12 in Mountain West action.
 Utah State finished tied for third in the conference, their highest finish since joining the Mountain West and the highest overall conference finish since 1992.
-This is also the first time since the 1996 campaign that Utah State finished with a record above .500.
+It is also the first time since the 1996 campaign that Utah State finished with a record above .500.

 Three Aggies earned all-Mountain West honors in 2016, as Clarke, Saucedo and outfielder/pitcher Alleyah Armendariz were each named to the second team.
 Additionally, 12 members of the USU roster earned academic all-conference honors and five were named Mountain West Scholar-Athletes.

 In 2015, Johnson coached the Aggies to a 19-36 record, going 11-13 in Mountain West action.
 The Aggies ended the season on a three-game winning streak in a sweep over Boise State.